express-validator/express-validator/docs/feature-error-messages.md

 Messages can be specified at the field level by using the second parameter of the [validation middlewares](api-check.md#check-field-message).

-These messages are used as fall backs when a validator doesn't specify its own message:
+These messages are used as fallbacks when a validator doesn't specify its own message:

 ```js
 const { check } = require('express-validator');